Updated May 3, 2023

-ERP (Enterprise Resource Planning) – An organization, big or small, is divided into several departments based on functions.
-Administration, finance, marketing, sales, customer service, public relations, inventory, logistics, production, HR, exports are some of the departments.
+ERP (Enterprise Resource Planning) – Based on functions, any organization, big or small, is divided into several departments.
+Some departments include administration, finance, marketing, sales, customer service, public relations, inventory, logistics, production, HR, and exports.
 In the conventional business process, each department functioned as watertight compartments with little interaction between them on a real-time basis.
-Each information or data has to be fetched from the relevant department either through phone, email or messaging.
-Apart from being time-consuming and cumbersome, it will also lead to duplication of data.
+Each information or data must be fetched from the relevant department through phone, email, or messaging.
+Besides being time-consuming and cumbersome, it will also lead to data duplication.

-With the introduction of Enterprise Resource Planning (ERP), business processes became easier, enabling integration of various functions within the organization and availability of data on a real-time basis helping in quick decision making.
+With the introduction of Enterprise Resource Planning (ERP), business processes became easier, enabling the integration of various functions within the organization and the availability of data on a real-time basis helping in quick decision-making.

 How Will it Help Your Business ERP (Enterprise Resource Planning)

-Here are the features of ERP that helps companies improve their productivity:
+Here are the features of ERP that help companies improve their productivity:

 The systems are centralized, not decentralized

 In government administration and planning, decentralization may be good in certain situations where there should be intelligence about the needs and requirements at the local panchayat level.
-In business, if information flow is decentralized, the decision makers will have no idea of the whole picture at any point in time.
+In business, the decision-makers will have no idea of the whole picture at any point if the information flow is decentralized.
 There will be a time lag –in fetching information by email, letters, or phone.
-It can impact the firm’s growth prospects in a competitive industry as they can’t respond fast to changing market conditions and consumer demand.
+It can impact the firm’s growth prospects in a competitive industry as it can’t respond fast to changing market conditions and consumer demand.